What are the other Names for this Condition? (Also known as/Synonyms)

 Those who inherit only one copy of the defective gene (heterozygous) respond well to diet changes combined with statin drugs.
 However, individuals who inherit two copies of the defective genes (homozygous) are resistant to treatment.

-Individuals who suffer from more severe forms of FH disorder undergo a treatment called extracorporeal apheresis.
+Individuals with severe forms of FH disorder may undergo a treatment called extracorporeal apheresis.
 Blood or plasma is removed from the body and special filters are used to remove the extra LDL-cholesterol.
 The filtered blood plasma is then returned to the body.
 This is a very effective treatment measure.

 How can Familial Hypercholesterolemia be Prevented?